Geometrically and diagrammatically maximal knots: Introduction

+Theorems~\ref{thm:geommax} and \ref{thm:diagmax} imply that any sequence of knots $W(p,q)$, with $p,q\to\infty$, is both geometrically and diagrammatically maximal.
+In \cite{ckp:weaving}, we provide asymptotically sharp, explicit bounds on volumes in terms of $p$ and $q$ alone.
+Moreover, applying these asymptotically sharp bounds, we prove in \cite{ckp:weaving} that as $p,q \to \infty$, $S^3-W(p,q)$ approaches $\R^3-\W$ as a geometric limit.
 Proving that a class of knots or links approaches $\R^3-\W$ as a geometric limit seems to be difficult in general.
 It is unknown, for example, whether all the links of Theorem~\ref{thm:geommax} approach $\R^3-\W$ as a geometric limit, and the proof of that theorem does not give this information.
-However, Theorem~\ref{thm:geolimit} provides the result for $W(p,q)$.